Purdue-CS193/homework-0-aayanr25/index.md

+# Aayan's first CS193 Homework

 ## Welcome to GitHub Pages

 You CAN use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

-# Aayan's first CS193 Homework
+## Favorite parts of CS193
 - learning Github
 - the teachers
 - the building class is in